-Choosing dedicated hosting for your business or website gives you total control over every aspect of your servers.
-You get as much bandwidth, storage, and RAM as you need, with CPU cores optimized and tailored for the levels of performance that your organization requires.
+Choosing a dedicated hosting server for your business or website gives you total control over every aspect of your servers.
+You get as much bandwidth, storage, and RAM as you need.
+In addition to CPU cores optimized and tailored for the levels of performance that your organization requires.

 This is a far cry from the other popular forms of hosting like shared hosting, cloud hosting, or Virtual Private Servers (VPS).
-Although all these have their advantages, they all also involve sharing resources with other users, and a subsequent lack of control and sometimes performance.
+All these have their advantages.
+However, they all also involve sharing resources with other users, and a subsequent lack of control and sometimes performance.

 Put simply, a dedicated server gives you the ability to take your organization to the next level.

 But how does it all work?
 How do you use a dedicated hosting server?

 Take a look at our quick guide for the need-to-know about using a dedicated hosting server.

 Setting Up A Dedicated Hosting Server

 Dedicated hosting services give you flexibility and the ability to manage the various aspects and technical components of your own server.
 You can pick how much storage you need, what your RAM requirements are going to be, and how much bandwidth you are likely to be using at any one time.

 So when you set up your server, you need to know what you are going to require.
 Then create the perfect bespoke dedicated server to fit.

 - CPU cores – you’ll usually get a choice of 4-12 CPU cores.
 The higher the number of cores, the faster you’ll be able to manage tasks and process data.
 Pick the right number of cores for your current needs and potential future growth plans.